ubccr/hpc-toolset-tutorial/coldfront/README.md

 Allocation change requests allow a project manager to request a change on an active allocation without having to request a whole new allocation for that resource.
 They can request a date extension and/or a change on an allocation attribute.
 We don't necessarily want to let users request changes on all allocation attributes so we need to set the ability to make change requests on individual allocation attributes.

-- Login as `hpcadmin` password `ilovelinux`
-- Go to Admin menu and click on `ColdFront Administration`
+Still on the `ColdFront Administration` page:
 - Under the `Allocation` section click on `Allocation Attribute Types`
 - Let's allow project managers to request an increase in their storage quotas.
 Click on the number next to `Storage Quota (GB)`
 - Check the box `Is Changeable` and then click the `Save` button.